AdobeDocs/commerce-cloud-service.en/help/cloud-guide/test/xdebug.md

    ssh -R /run/platform/USERNAME/xdebug.sock:localhost:9000 -N USERNAME@CLUSTER.ent.magento.cloud
    ```

-{:.procedure}
-To start debugging using the environment URL:
+**To start debugging using the environment URL**:

-1. To enable remote debugging, visit the site in the browser with the following added to the URL where `KEY` is value for `xdebug_key`:
+1. Enable remote debugging; visit the site in the browser and append the following to the URL where `KEY` is value for `xdebug_key`.

    ```http
    ?XDEBUG_SESSION_START=KEY